5. Build and test components

 This command runs your component locally in a simulated environment and lets you easily view print

-statements for debugging.
-Running this command in the oracle example will print the information from the oracle component code.
+Running this command in the oracle example will run the component, fetch the price of Bitcoin, and print the result.
 Visit the component walkthrough for more information on logging during testing and production.

 Upon successful execution, you should receive a result similar to the following: